clintonboys/clintonboys.github.io/_posts/2015-01-25-aus-election-model-7.md

 ---
 layout: post
-title: Forecasting Australian elections I - Poll reliability
+title: Correcting for reliability in Australian election polls
 ---

-In a series of posts last year (starting [here](http://www.clintonboys.com/aus-election-model-1/)) I discussed the difficulties in building a model for predicting Australian elections.
+In a [post](http://www.clintonboys.com/aus-election-model/) last year, I discussed the difficulties in building a model for predicting Australian elections.
 In the next series of posts, I want to build a few basic pieces of this model.

 The first piece of the model I want to build is a series of reliability weights for pollsters.
 First let's have a look at who the main pollsters are in Australian elections.